Government Communication Service Propriety Guidance

 - should be able to justify the costs as expenditure of public funds

 Publicly funded government communications cannot be used primarily or solely to meet party political objectives.
-However, it is recognised that the governing party may derive incidental benefit from activities carried out by the government.
+However, it is recognised that the governing party may derive incidental benefits from activities carried out by the government.

 The Ministerial Code